DARIAEngineering/dcaf_case_management/README.md

 If you've never run MongoDB on a Rails server before...
 In the Terminal command line:
 1.)
-Rake your database by running 'rake db:seed'.
+Once you have `mongod` running, seed your database by running `rake db:seed`.
 2.)
-Start your rails server by running 'rails server' or 'rails s'.
+Start your rails server by running `rails server`.
 3.)
-In the address bar, go to 'localhost:3000'.
+In the address bar, go to `localhost:3000`.
 The app should render.

 Use 'Control + C' for both MongoDB and Rails to stop their servers from running.
 You can also stop MongoDB manually by killing the process running it.
 On a mac, open Activity Monitor and select 'mongoDB' under Process Name and then force it to quit by clicking the 'x' icon on the task bar above.